China Tax Refund 2026: Instant & Airport Refund Guide

 The main things to remember: shop at the right stores, keep your receipts safe, get to the airport early, and don't pack your stuff until customs has seen it.
 That 11% back really does make a difference - last trip, my refunds covered a whole extra day in Beijing!

 Next time you're heading north for some retail therapy, you'll know exactly what to do.
-And hey, if you've got your own refund stories or tips, drop them in the comments - we Singaporeans need to look out for each other when we're shopping abroad!

 🔥 Pro Tip: Check out our comprehensive travel guide to China here!

-China Tax Refund FAQ
+FAQs About China Tax Refund

 • What's the minimum amount I need to spend to get a tax refund?